-- taking diuretics (substances that help your body to eliminate fluids), resulting in low potassium levels
+- low potassium levels due to taking diuretics (substances that help your body to eliminate fluids)

 - low magnesium levels

-- kidney problems that lower your ability to get rid of toxins through the urine
+- kidney problems that lower your ability to get rid of toxins through your urine

 - combining digitalis with certain other medications (e.g., quinidine for abnormal heart rhythms)